 A substantial portion of our expenses, primarily labor and occupancy expenses in Israel, are incurred in NIS.
-As a result, the cost of our operations in Israel, as measured in U.S. dollars, is subject to the risk of exchange rate fluctuations among the U.S. dollar and the NIS.
-During the year-ended March 31, 2016, the value of the NIS increased 5.3% with respect to the U.S. dollar.
-While that change had a positive impact on our results of operations, if the NIS were to once again appreciate relative to the U.S. dollar (as was the case in certain previous years), that would adversely affect our U.S. dollar-measured results of operations.
+As a result, the cost of our operations in Israel, as measured in U.S. dollars, is subject to the risk of exchange rate fluctuations between the U.S. dollar and the NIS.
+During the year-ended March 31, 2017, the value of the NIS increased 3.7% with respect to the U.S. dollar.
+While that change had a negative impact on our results of operations, if the NIS were to once again depreciate relative to the U.S. dollar (as was the case in certain previous years), that would positively affect our U.S. dollar-measured results of operations.